 Disclosure: This Iceland Travel Blog may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

-Iceland Travel Blog: What To Expect:
+Iceland Travel Blog: What To Expect When Traveling To Iceland

 Icelandic Króna.
 Not to be confused with the Czech and Swedish Koruna’s.
 The coins say ‘island’ on it (meaning Iceland), just incase you have various country coins like me!